GOVERNANCE AND LEADERSHIP

 QUALITY OF LIFE

 - In Lubbock, quality of life cannot be separated from other priorities because much of our economic success derives from the reality that Lubbock must be an appealing place to live.
-The public/private sectors should work collaboratively to plan, support and make investments in Downtown redevelopment, arts and culture and entertainment and recreation enhancements and beautification as recommended in the Imagine Lubbock Together Vision and Strategic Implementation Plan.
+The public/private sectors should work collaboratively to plan, support and make investments in Downtown redevelopment, arts and culture and entertainment and recreation enhancements and beautification as recommended in the PlanLubbock2040 Comprehensive Plan.

 - Health concerns as well as poverty and crime rates pose a threat to our community’s future economic growth.
-The Chamber encourages support for and involvement of government in collaborations (including but not limited to those in the Imagine Lubbock Together Vision & Strategic Implementation Plan) and frank, community-wide discussions on these issues.
+The Chamber supports community policing and related public safety initiatives as well as government in collaborations that foster frank, community-wide discussions on these issues.